Round zucchini is a fun heirloom squash variation that’s perfect for stuffing, baking and enjoying as a healthy side dish come the late summer season.

 - Fresh herbs make all the difference!
 Don’t skimp on the fresh herbs.
 The recipe calls for a full 1/4 cup of minced fresh herbs but you can definitely increase that amount if you like.
 The more herbs the merrier!
 It becomes a bit like tabbouleh if you do so.
 In fact, this millet tabbouleh would make a great stuffing for this recipe if you prefer.

 - Love cheese?
 I don’t do a lot of dairy any more but some crumbled feta or goat cheese mixed into the filling would be lovely in this recipe.
+Check out these zucchini boats too if cheese is your thing!

 - Want to make these a meal unto themselves?
 Add a can of chickpeas or white beans to the filling and they become a more fiber and protein packed vegetarian meal.
 Alternatively, use up some leftover shredded rotisserie chicken by adding it to the filling.
 Great for packed lunches throughout the week!